joewatt95/lambdacplus/README.md

 # λC+
-## Description
+## Short one line description
-λC+ is a dependently typed lambda calculus based on the Calculus of Constructions (CoC).
+λC+ is a proof assistant based on the Calculus of Constructions (CoC).

-It leverages the Curry-Howard correspondence to allow users to formalize logic and prove theorems.
+## What is it really?
+At its core, λC+ is an implementation of a dependently typed lambda calculus based on CoC.
+The Curry-Howard correspondence allows us to encode logical connectives and quantifiers as types in λC+.
+This allows us to treat it as a proof assistant.

 ## Specs
 Refer to the `latex` directory.